Exclusive: Germany's Volkswagen and Daimler push for more 'sustainable' Chile lithium

 The goal of the meetings, according to the filings, is to develop a “joint action plan” and in time, “implement prioritized actions” to address the growing concerns about lithium mining in the region.

+A Chilean environmental court in December called the Atacama ecosystem particularly fragile.
+It warned of a “high level of scientific uncertainty” around the behavior of its water table.

+The water usage issue has also become a sticking point for the plans of both SQM and Albemarle to boost output from Chile to meet the anticipated spike in demand.

-The water usage issue and concerns about sustainability have emerged as a key vulnerability for Chile as a lithium mining hot spot.
-Australia, the world’s No. 1 producer of the white metal, produces its lithium from hard rock, not brine.
+Australia, the world’s No. 1 producer of the white metal, mines its lithium from hard rock, not brine.